jewel/clearskies/protocol/core.md

 }
 ```

-The "range" parameter is optional and allows the peer to request only certain
+The "range" parameter is optional and allows the client to request only certain
 bytes from the file.

-The other peer responds with the file data.
-This will have a binary payload of the file contents (encoding of the binary payload was explained in an earlier section):
+The server responds with the file data.
+This will have a binary payload of
+the file contents (encoding of the binary payload was explained in an earlier
+section):

 ```
 !100000!{"type": "file_data","path":"photos/img1.jpg", ... }